Dez1999/Risk_main/README.md

 Handles the attack outcome movements of troops, deployment of troops and helps to change player turns.

 GamePlayController.java:
-Used to control phases of the game whenever a button is press it figures whether its a territory or the next button.
+Used to control phases of the game whenever a button is pressed it figures whether its a territory or the next button.
 GamePlayController use the methods in gamePlayModel to run the game properly implemented Fortify method and adjusted the gameplay loops.
 Players can now fortify more than once.